University of Basrah

 Founded in 1964 to meet the needs of southern Iraq, the University of Basrah was at first affiliated with the University of Baghdad, but in 1964 it became an independent body.
-Today the University consists of fourteen colleges located on three campuses around the city of Basra, with research facilities and student halls of residence (dormitories).

-The University awards the degrees of BA, BSc, Higher Diploma, MA, MSc and PhD.
+Today the university consists of fourteen colleges located on three campuses around the city of Basra, with research facilities and student halls of residence.
+The University awards the degrees of BA, BSc, Higher Diploma, MA, MSc, MBBS and PhD.

 Colleges

-The university is composed of 15 colleges:
+The university is composed of 22 colleges: